 If you use the root, you can chew into it and ingest it because the broth cooking time makes the pieces of fresh turmeric soft and tasty.

-Here’s a quick video sharing some wonderful health properties of turmeric… then we’ll get on with the Turmeric soup recipe!
+Here’s a quick video sharing some wonderful health properties of turmeric, then the Turmeric soup recipe below it.

 Chances are you already know about the greatness of turmeric root or even turmeric powder in any form.
 If not via food, turmeric capsules are also great.
 It’s one of the few nutritional supplements I’ll take.